maximepires4/LearnKana/README.md

 - Reset the list by clicking the prompt at the end of your session or by selecting new characters

 ## Installation

+The project is optimised for GitHub pages, so the endpoint will be at `/learnkana`

 First, clone the repository: